 Sewage Treatment Systems Program

-Sewage treatment systems include one, and three-family dwellings and small flow, on-site sewage treatment systems (facilities that treat up to 1,000 gallons per day).
-Proper system siting and design, system owner education and operation inspections and maintenance of systems are essential to help prevent future contamination and public health nuisances.
+Sewage treatment systems include one, and three-family dwellings and small flow on-site sewage treatment systems (facilities that treat up to 1,000 gallons per day).
+Proper system siting and design, soils evaluation, system owner education and operation inspections and maintenance of systems are essential to help prevent future contamination and public health nuisances.

 NEW 2012 Report on Household Sewage Treatment System Failure Rates in Ohio.